dskline/dskline-blog/content/posts/2020-06-10-blogging-with-gatsby-lumen-and-netlify-cms-part-2.md

 The webpage can then be viewed at http://localhost:8000.
 If everything looks good, you can modify some of the markdown files in the `./content` folder and Gatsby will regenerate the static HTML and "hot-refresh" the page in your browser.

-Once you're happy with your new blog, push it to the master branch and we'll get started deploying it to the web.
+Once you're happy with your new site, push it to the master branch and we'll get started deploying it to the web.

 # Configuring Netlify
 Login or sign up for a free Netlify account [here](https://www.netlify.com/).
 Go through the steps to link your GitHub account containing your Gatsby project and deploy it.
 Once started, the website should be deployed in less than a minute (I know, madness).
 While that's happening, we need to turn on some settings anyway.